robertdebock/ansible-role-epel/README.md

 |amazon|all|
 |el|7, 8|

-The minimum version of Ansible required is 2.8 but tests have been done to:
+The minimum version of Ansible required is 2.9, tests have been done to:

-- The previous version, on version lower.
+- The previous version.
 - The current version.
 - The development version.